gracenho829/Interactive-Lab-Hub/Lab 1/README.md

 While technology has created massive opportunities in health care and health tech, there are still a lot of unprovided services that people need to better cope with health problems.
 One problem that still needs to be addressed is patients do not have the resources to check their health and parents/guardians/providers/doctors cannot reach out to help them if the patients are in a critical state.

-This product, **Luminous**, is a small device that a patient can wear to keep track of their hormonal or stress levels.
+This product is a small device that a patient can wear to keep track of their hormonal or stress levels.
 Parents or doctors can also have a hold onto one of these devices so that they too can also be notified of any important changes in the status of a patient's health.
 If a patient is in a critical state, the device will notify the person at the other end of the device immediately with lights and audio, and will also provide directions to the location of the patient.

 _Setting:_ The household, hospital, school, in the streets, Anywhere with good connection.

 _Players:_ The patient that needs to have their hormonal levels/stress levels tracked, health care providers, doctors, and parents.

 _Activity:_ When the device detects spikes in their hormones or stress levels, the information will be relayed to their health care providers and their parents so that immediate action could be taken.
 Colors in a spectrum of red and green will indicate the patient's current status (Red for bad and green for good) and parents can check whether or not the patient is exposed to certain health threats.
 When a patient is in a critical state or is in danger of being exposed to a health threat, the device provides audio and light alarms to notify the guardian.
-It will also provide directions to the location of the patient so that they can quickly find the patient before they miss the golden time.
+It will also provide directions to the location of the patient so that they can quickly find the patient.

 _Goals:_ There are two ulterior goals for this device.
 The first is to check and be notified of the current status of the patient.
 The second is to be able to find the patient swiftly when they are in danger.